Greg-Bm/ploopy-adept-small-btu/README.md

 4. Insert the 4 thread inserts in the 4 holes on the corners of the bottom of part #1, using a heat-insertion tool or a soldering iron.
 I would recommend a proper heat-insertion tool like [this one](https://www.amazon.de/dp/B0C5CC2QB9/ref=pe_27091401_487027711_TE_SCE_dp_i1), since these thread inserts are quite small
 5. Place the PCB in the sunken area of part #4
 6. Place the part #3 in the USB opening.
 It should just slide in.
-7. Place the top part over the bottom part making sure that the optics are aligned correctly
+7. Place the top part over the bottom part making sure that the optics are aligned correctly.
+The bottom part has some small guides that should help placing the top correctly and holding it in place.
 8. Screw the bottom to the top.
-Start by screwing all the screws half in and them tighten them up.
+Start by screwing all the screws half in and then tighten them up.
+9. (OPTIONAL) Glue part #5 to the top of the trackball

 # 34mm trackball